Piyush64-bit/AdvanceJava-Programs/README.md

 - 🔄 Iterating through enum values like a pro
 - 🎨 Advanced enum patterns and best practices
 - 🧠 When and why to use enums in real applications
+- 🧮 Building a Calculator using enum operations (EnumFive.java)

 **Mind-Blowing Moment:** Discovering enums are actually classes in disguise! 🥸